-- 12.1 The allowability of costs for work performed under your National Endowment for the Arts award is determined in accordance with the appropriate NEA guidelines and the Uniform Guidance Subpart E-Cost Principles.
-All costs included in the approved project budget, whether supported with Federal or matching funds, must be: - 12.1.a Necessary and reasonable for the performance of the Federal award. - 12.1.b Allocable and in conformance with these cost principles. - 12.1.c Consistent with policies and procedures that apply uniformly to both Federally-financed and other activities of the non-Federal entity. - 12.1.d Accorded consistent treatment as either a direct or indirect cost. - 12.1.e Determined in accordance with generally accepted accounting principles (GAAP). - 12.1.f Not included as a cost or used to meet cost sharing or matching requirements of any other Federally-financed program. - 12.1.g Adequately documented.
+- 12.1 The allowability of costs for work performed under your Arts Endowment award is determined in accordance with the appropriate Arts Endowment guidelines and the Uniform Guidance Subpart E-Cost Principles.
+All costs included in the approved project budget or reported on payment requests and financial reports for the award, whether supported with Federal or required cost share/matching funds or any voluntary cost share, must be: - 12.1.a Necessary and reasonable for the performance of the Federal award. - 12.1.b Allocable and in conformance with these cost principles and as set forth in the award (200.403(b)). - 12.1.c Consistent with policies and procedures that apply uniformly to both Federally-financed and other activities of the non-Federal entity. - 12.1.d Accorded consistent treatment as either a direct or indirect cost. - 12.1.e Determined in accordance with generally accepted accounting principles (GAAP). - 12.1.f Not included as a cost or used to meet cost sharing or matching requirements of any other Federally-financed program. - 12.1.g Adequately documented for reporting and audit purposes. - 12.1.h Incurred during the approved period of performance during which funds are budgeted.

-Where the determination of cost allowability differs, the National Endowment for the Arts guidelines and GTCs (and any Specific Terms & Conditions, as appropriate) take precedence over the Uniform Guidance.
+Where the determination of cost allowability differs, the National Endowment for the Arts guidelines and GTCs (and any Specific Terms and Conditions, as appropriate) take precedence over the Uniform Guidance.